-In 2013, Tracy was one of 16 food allergy bloggers that were invited to attend the first and second Blogger Summit hosted by Mylan Specialty (makers of Epipen).
+In 2013, Tracy was one of 16 food allergy bloggers that were invited to attend the first Blogger Summit hosted by Mylan Specialty (makers of Epipen) and has been invited back each year since.
 One of Tracy’s recipes appeared in Enjoy Life Foods 2013 e-cookbook, wrote multiple blog posts for with Surf Sweets Organic Candies & Gummies and had a featured interview on PeanutAllergy.com.
 Tracy also helped to promote the Freeling Friday Fundraiser for (FWFA) Kids with Food Allergies in August.
 In September, She spearheaded and single-handedly had the first FARE Walk for Food Allergies in Winston-Salem, North Carolina as well as having the honor of being invited to attend the first US Anaphylaxis Summit hosted by (AANMA) Allergy Asthma Network Mothers of Asthmatics and sponsored by Mylan Specialty in Washington, D.C.

-In December 2013, Tracy also self-published her book titled “The Stepping Stones to Food Allergies”, a resource guide for the initial phase of food allergies.
-She had the additional compliment of her book being placed onto the Food Allergy Bloggers Conference Wine & Sign Authors List just shortly after it’d release.
+In December 2013, Tracy self-published her book titled “The Stepping Stones to Food Allergies”, a resource guide for the initial phase of food allergies.
+She had the additional compliment of her book being placed onto the Food Allergy Bloggers Conference Wine & Sign Authors List just shortly after it was released.
 She is currently seeking a publishing company to represent her.

 In March, 2014 Tracy had several radio interviews such as Dr. Terri Dees on WSRQ in Sarasota, FL regarding the importance of diet and Autism.
 In June, her recipe was included in Mylan (makers of EpiPen) ecookbook “Get Cooking!” located on their website.
-Tracy also became a part of the Gluten and Allergen Free Wellness Event Blogger Team for the Raleigh, NC location as well as an Enjoy Life Foods Preferred Blogger in August.
-Tracy’s helpful tips were shared by Schar’s Gluten Free for allergy-friendly Halloween safety and meal planning do’s and don’ts as well as being one of their December 2014 contest Media sponsors.
+Tracy also became a part of the Gluten and Allergen Free Wellness Event Blogger Team for their North Carolina locations as well as an Enjoy Life Foods Preferred Blogger in August.
+Tracy’s helpful tips were shared by Schar’s Gluten Free for allergy-friendly Halloween safety and meal planning do’s and dont’s as well as being one of their December 2014 contest Media sponsors.
 Tracy also made an appearance in November on MyFox8 news station to discuss “What you should know about Thanksgiving and food allergies” which was also followed by becoming a United States founding community with HealthUnlocked.